macdougt/ykubernetes/KubernetesAnalogy.md

 Ensures that the company's operations follow the planned schedules and strategies.
 They ensure that projects are completed and maintained as planned.

 ### etcd (Corporate Data Repository)
-etcd is like the corporate data repository that keeps track of all essential corporate data, such as business records, project schedules, and company plans.
+Keeps track of all essential corporate data, such as business records, project schedules, and company plans.